extism/docs/docs/integrate-into-your-codebase/c-host-sdk.md

   // Input is a single i64 parameter, a pointer to a block of memory ExtismValType inputs[] = {I64};

-  // Output is a signle i64 parameter, a pointer to a block of memory ExtismValType outputs[] = {I64};
+  // Output is a single i64 parameter, a pointer to a block of memory ExtismValType outputs[] = {I64};

   // Create the function